formkiq/formkiq-client-sdk-python/docs/AdvancedDocumentSearchApi.md

 Update document's full-text

-Update a document in OpenSearch; ONLY available with FormKiQ Enterprise
+Update a document in OpenSearch; available as an Add-On Module

 ### Example